 So, I tried spreading my categories into three separate blogs.
 This also meant there were three separate logins too remember and deal with, and three separate social media personalities to develop.
 What a pain in the butt that all was!
 So I trashed it all.

 Then I tried one blog with different sub-domains.
-Honestly, it all had me spread way too thin and there were huge chunks of time that would go by without new posts on them, because it was all to overwhelming to keep each one up to date.
-Several times I have thought about giving in, but deep down I know I do not want to and had to discover for myself what it was I really wanted and how to do that.
+Honestly, it all had me spread way too thin and there were huge chunks of time that would go by without new posts on them, it was all to overwhelming to keep each one up to date.
+Several times I have thought about giving in, but deep down I know I do not want to and I need to discover for myself what it is I really want and how to do that.

 Having It My Way

 Forceful Blog Nichers this is my blog and I choose to be multifaceted.
 Maybe this will hurt me in some ways, maybe this will help me stand out and people will take notice.
-Either way, at least I will be happy with my blog and what I am doing.
+I am not here to do what’s already been done, I’m willing to blaze my own trail.
+I will be happy with my blog and what I am doing.
 That counts as a success in my blog book.

 I Suspect My Revelation Will Not Sit Well With Many “How to Blog” Bloggers.